Who We Are

 Our Purpose

-The Irish Refugee Council (IRC) provides vital services and support to people seeking protection and those recognised as refugees in Ireland.
+We provide vital services and support to people seeking protection and those recognised as refugees in Ireland.
 We advocate for humane, dignified protection procedures and work with individuals who have fled persecution — including torture, threats to life, or violence due to sexual identity, religious beliefs, political stance, gender, or ethnicity.

 Our Vision